edofrederix/briscola/README.md

 doxygen doc/Doxyfile
 ```

-This requires doxygen and graphviz to be installed.
-There is also a short
+This requires doxygen to be installed.
+HTML output is written to
+doc/Doxygen/html and can be best viewed by opening doc/Doxygen/html/index.html.

-high-level documentation available that can be viewed
+There is also a short high-level documentation available that can be viewed
 [HERE](doc/chapters/0_start.md).

 ## Contact & Support